 Basic Procedure for Broiling or Grilling Fish and Shellfish

 All fish is delicate and must be carefully handled to achieve an attractive finished product.
 When broiling whole fish or fillets with the skin still on, score the skin by making several diagonal slashes approximately 1/4″ deep.
-This prevent the fish from curling during cooking and promote even cooking.
+This prevents the fish from curling during cooking and promotes even cooking.

 - Heat the Broiler or Grill